 Is there anything else to be done?

 After the transfer of the real estate properties in the Property Registry (if any), the corresponding change of ownership must be made at the Municipal Revenue Collection Center (CRIM).
 This step is important to avoid the accumulation of property taxes, to which the government adds interest and penalties.
-This is so even if the property has a tax exemption, if it is the principal residence, since such exemption is affected upon death.
-However, if the widow or widower continues to live in the residence, or sometimes other members of the family unit, the exoneration continues, but it must always be processed at the CRIM.
+This is so, even if the property has a tax exemption, if it is the principal residence, since such exemption is affected upon death.
+However, if the widow or widower continues to live in the residence, or sometimes other members of the family unit, the exoneration continues, but the procedure must always be done at the CRIM.